Overview

 Some things (shapes on canvases) are not "objects" in the Python sense, so they must be handled indirectly using "handles" and methods.

-This distinction in matplotlib.pyplot
+This distinction in matplotlib.pyplot between

 -